socomsystems/documentation/admin_manual/configuration_server/config_sample_php_parameters.rst

 	'secret' => '',

-Secret used by Nextcloud for various purposes, e.g. to encrypt data.
+Secret used by cyfrSpaces for various purposes, e.g. to encrypt data.
 If you lose this string there will be data corruption.

 ::